xlladdins/xll/docs/Excel4MacrosE-G.md

 **EVALUATE**(**formula\_text**)

-Formula\_text    is the expression in the form of text that you want to evaluate.
+Formula\_text&nbsp;&nbsp;&nbsp;&nbsp;is the expression in the form of text that you want to evaluate.

 **Remarks**